zchee/golang-wiki/LearnServerProgramming.md

 This page links to resources for learning about server programming in Go.
 The items are organized into sections by topic.

+Go servers process each request in its own goroutine.
+To share memory safely, these goroutines must communicate.
+[LearnConcurrency](/golang/go/wiki/LearnConcurrency) outlines a course of study.
 ## Communication

 - [Package net/http](http://golang.org/pkg/net/http) provides HTTP client and server implementations.